bkaradzic/GENie/README.md

  - Disabled SmallerTypeCheck VS option when ExtraWarnings is set (need to move it into separate option).
  - New versioning scheme based on revision number from git.
+ - Preliminary support for WinRT.
+ - Added `startproject "<project name>"` to set default project in VS.

 ## Why fork?